subquery/documentation/docs/indexer/run_publish/publish.md

 ## Add GitHub Organization Account to SubQuery Projects

 It is common to publish your SubQuery project under the name of your GitHub Organization account rather than your personal GitHub account.
-At any point your can change your currently selected account on [SubQuery Managed Service](https://managedservice.subquery.network) using the account switcher.
+At any point you can change your currently selected account on [SubQuery Managed Service](https://managedservice.subquery.network) using the account switcher.

 If you can't see your GitHub Organization account listed in the switcher, then you may need to grant access to SubQuery for your GitHub Organization (or request it from an administrator).
 To do this, you first need to revoke permissions from your GitHub account to the SubQuery Application.
 Then, login to your account settings in GitHub, go to Applications, and under the Authorized OAuth Apps tab, revoke SubQuery - [you can follow the exact steps here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/reviewing-your-authorized-applications-oauth). **Don't worry, this will not delete your SubQuery project and you will not lose any data.**